rethinkdb/rethinkdb-rs/api/javascript/selecting-data/filter.md

 Return all the elements in a sequence for which the given predicate is true.
 The return value of `filter` will be the same as the input (sequence, stream, or array).
 Documents can be filtered in a variety of ways&mdash;ranges, nested values, boolean conditions, and the results of anonymous functions.

-The `filter` command wraps predicates in an implicit [.default(false)](/api/javascript/default), so if the predicate tries to access a field that doesn't exist in a given document, that document is not returned.
-The `default` optional argument sets the value returned for missing fields, rather than `false`.
-Setting it to `r.error()` will throw an `RqlRuntimeError` when a non-existent field is accessed.
+By default, `filter` will silently skip documents with missing fields: if the predicate tries to access a field that doesn't exist (for instance, the predicate `{age: 30}` applied to a document with no `age` field), that document will not be returned in the result set, and no error will be generated.
+This behavior can be changed with the `default` optional argument.

+* If `default` is set to `true`, documents with missing fields will be returned rather than skipped.
+* If `default` is set to `r.error()`, an `RqlRuntimeError` will be thrown when a document with a missing field is tested.
+* If `default` is set to `false` (the default), documents with missing fields will be skipped.

 ## Basic predicates ##